Nostreum/AweleAI/README.md

 # Other

   - game.py : Contain all functions to handle a game
-  - awele.py : Countain all functions to play a game
+  - awele.py : Coutain all functions to play a game